-The District's pension contributions for the year ended June 30, 2017 were equal to the required contribution total.
-Pension contributions were approximately \$390,000.
-These amounts include contributions funded from state revenue Section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate (72.88% for pension and 27.12% for OPEB).
+The District's OPEB contributions for the year ended June 30, 2018 were equal to the required contribution total.
+OPEB benefits were approximately \$145,000, all of which was specifically for the Defined Benefit Plan.

+These amounts, for both pension and OPEB benefit, include contributions funded from state revenue Section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate (100% for pension and 0% for OPEB).